Pancake: Guatemala

 Guatemalan pancakes are called panqueques.
 They are made with the same ingredients as American pancakes.
 The toppings are usually fruits and honey.
 They are a very popular breakfast meal in Guatemala.
 Depending on the region, the panqueque can be thin as a crêpe or as fluffy as a North American pancake.

 Mexico

 Mexican hotcakes are similar to American pancakes.
 Crêpes became popular toward the end of the 19th century after their introduction by the French sometime between the First French Intervention (1838) and the Second French Intervention in Mexico (1861–67).
 Hotcakes are often made with cornmeal, as well as, or instead of wheat flour.
-Hotcakes are popular breakfast items at restaurants throughout the country and are often sold by street vendors in cities and during the local celebrations of towns throughout the day.
+Hotcakes are breakfast items at restaurants throughout the country and are often sold by street vendors in cities and during the local celebrations of towns throughout the day.
 They are also sold during fairs; the vendors sell a single hotcake topped with different sauces such as condensed milk, fruit jam or a sweet goat milk spread called cajeta.